-The normals around a vertex will be combined to create a custom (per-face-at-a-vertex) normal using various weights for each.
+The normals around a vertex will be combined to create a custom (per face corner) normal using various weights for each.
 The Weighting Mode defines how to compute the weights.

 - Face Area

-- Weight according to the area of the face that the normal originates.
-A larger area means that the normal will get a higher weight.
+Weight according to the area of the face that the normal originates.
+A larger area means that the normal from that face will get a higher weight in final result.

 - Corner Angle

-- Weight according to the angle each face forms at the vertex.
-This is the method Blender uses by default when combining normals at a vertex.
+Weight according to the angle each face forms at the vertex.
+This is the method Blender uses by default when combining face normals to compute a vertex one.

 - Face Area and Angle

-- Weights are obtained by multiplying the face area and corner angle.
+Weights are obtained by multiplying the face area and corner angle ones.

-- Determines how strongly the weights are biased according to the face areas and/or corner angles.
-A value of 50 means all faces are weighted equally.
-More than 50 means faces with higher area or angles are given even more weight.
-Less than 50 means faces with higher area or angles are given lesser weights.
+A value of 50 means all faces are weighted uniformly.
+More than 50 means faces with higher area or angles are given even more weight (more „contrast“).
+Less than 50 means faces with higher area or angles are given lesser weights (less „contrast“).

-- A weight-rounding threshold which means that: if two angles or areas differ by less than the threshold then they will get equal weights.
+A weight-rounding threshold which means that, if two angles or areas differ by less than that threshold, they will get equal weights.

 - Vertex Group

-- If a vertex group is specified, the modifier will only affect those vertices.
-The button beside the data ID will invert the selection (only affect the vertices not in the vertex group).
+If a vertex group is specified, the modifier will only affect those vertices.
+The „arrow“ button to its right will invert the selection (only affect the vertices not in the vertex group).